roualdes/minipdb/README.md

 database with the tables specified above ready to be populated (see `insert` below).

-Use the flag `--directory` to tell minipdb where to put the SQLite database.
+Use the flag `--database` to tell minipdb the full file path to the desired SQLite database.
-The default directory is `~/.minipdb`, which will be created if it does not already exist.

 ### insert